sthagen/konfiguroida/docs/usage.md

 //]
 ```

-The same result is also achieved for:
+The same result is also achieved when leaving out the final placeholder:

 ```javascript
 // ...